Joan73/trifork/README.rst

 Technical assignment
 ===================

-This is the technical assignment repo.
+This is the technical assignment repository.
 This file contains instructions on how to run the code and the tests, as well as an explanation on the folder structure.

 ---------------